 I decided to make the Rear Fixing right through the Lining Tray.

 The Side Supports on the New Tray were too narrow to reach the existing Screw Holes and the overlap with the Wood Frame is less than 1/2in each side so too risky to drill new holes.

 Here is the finished job loaded with all of the items that I took from the original tray.

 There is still plenty of extra usable space for additional items.

-Here are my Full Set for the Jack, The Jack Handle The Mallet and The Wheel Spanner
+The Jack Handle, The Mallet and The Spanner Bags.

 I hope this proves useful